persteenolsen/webpack-5-vue-boilerplate/README.md

 Webpack 5 boilerplate using Vue.js, Babel, PostCSS and Sass with a hot dev server and an optimized production build.

+# Issues
+- Needed to update vue-loader at the 14-02-2024 working with Node 14.23

 # Usage

 # Installing